Gothic boxwood miniature: Polyptychs

-Miniature boxwood triptychs, diptychs, and other polyptychs are typically altarpieces, with tabernacles and monstrances more rare.
-The multi-paneled works exist in both horizontal and landscape formats, usually formed from a single block of wood with components hinged together.
-Triptychs generally followed the format and style of their larger-scale counterparts, with a central panel with major saints and two ancillary wings.

-The polyptychs usually served as portable devices for laypersons, used for private devotion, and their popularity reflects the growing affluence of merchants living in the major northern European ports.
-Their iconography often follows contemporary larger scale panel altarpieces, with depictions of Christ Carrying the Cross, and the Entry into Jerusalem as common subjects.
-The altarpieces typically consist of three major elements; an architectural housing, interior reliefs, and a base or predella, which may be fixed or detachable.
+Miniature boxwood polyptychs are typically altarpieces, with tabernacles and monstrances more rare.
+These multi-paneled works exist in both horizontal and landscape format.
+The polyptychs served as portable devices for laypersons for use in private devotion.
+Their popularity reflects the growing merchant class living in the major northern European port cities.
+Their iconography often follows contemporary larger scale panel altarpieces, with depictions of Christ carrying the Cross, and the Entry into Jerusalem as common subjects.
+The altarpieces typically consist of three major elements; an architectural housing, interior reliefs, and a base or predella which could be fixed or detachable.
 In turn, each of these elements may have several components, which were either pinned or bound with glue.
-They usually contain folding wings, carved in low relief and with smaller figures and scenes around the borders of the central pictorial space.
-Typically, the larger fixed elements were connected with interlocking mortise and tenon joins cut into the slabs.
+They usually contain folding wings, carved in low relief, with smaller figures and scenes around the borders of the central pictorial space.
+Typically, the larger fixed elements were built from a single block of wood, with the connected components connected by interlocking mortise and tenon joins cut into the slabs.